Licensing in the Beauty Industry

 Almost every state requires some type of practical exam upon completion of your beauty and wellness program.
 The state board practical exam is one of two exams needed to become certified in your state and launch your career as a licensed professional.
-Whether you’re in school and about to take your practical exam for the first time, are transferring state licenses and need to test in your new state, or are getting a second license, this guide will answer all of your state board practical exam questions.
+Whether you’re in school and about to take your practical exam for the first time, are transferring state licenses and need to test in your new state, or are getting a second license, this guide will answer all of your questions about licensing in the beauty industry.

 What is the State Board Practical Exam?